-27. Delegations who supported the "regulatory control approach" underlined that adhering to this approach would be in accordance with the Convention and the Agreement relating to the Implementation of Part XI of the Convention (1994 Agreement) and the practice consistently followed in the context of the exploration regulations.
-According to the delegations raising this point, introducing a new approach would amount to changing what was described as the traditionally accepted interpretation of the concept of effective control under the Convention and the 1994 Agreement, and would undermine the premise that the decision whether to sponsor a contractor is a matter to rest between the sponsoring State and the contractor.
-However, a number of other delegations noted that adopting the "economic control approach" would be permissible, and would in fact reflect the practice followed within some domestic legal systems, with examples of best practices being available to study, adopt and develop solid mechanisms for the exploitation phase, fulfilling the mandates flowing from the Convention.
+27. Delegations who supported the "regulatory control approach" underlined that adhering to this approach would be in accordance with UNCLOS and the 1994 Agreement, and the practice consistently followed in the context of the exploration regulations.
+According to the delegations raising this point, introducing a new approach would amount to changing what was describes as the traditionally accepted interpretation of the concept of effective control under UNCLOS and the 1994 Agreement, and would undermine the premise that the decision whether to sponsor a contractor is a matter to rest between the sponsoring State and the contractor.
+However, a number of other delegations noted that adopting the "economic control approach" would be permissible, and would in fact reflect the practice followed within some domestic legal systems, with examples of best practices being available to study, adopt, and develop solid mechanisms for the exploitation phase, fulfilling the mandates flowing from the Convention.

 28. Delegations disagreed on how the implementation of an "economic control approach" would bear upon the position of developing States.
 Certain delegations maintained that the practical consequence of such an approach would be the prevention of less developed States from sponsoring contractors.
-Other participants pointed out that developing States would in fact benefit from the implementation of the "economic control approach", which would also facilitate enforcement against assets in case that becomes necessary.
+Other participants pointed out that developing States would in fact benefit from the implementation the "economic control approach", which would also facilitate enforcement against assets in case that becomes necessary.

 29. A number of delegations have also reflected on the ramifications of effective control rules for the liability of States.
-Those who supported adhering to the "regulatory control approach" emphasized that the obligations of the sponsoring State are, by their nature, obligations of conduct (as reflected in the 2011 advisory opinion of the Seabed Disputes Chamber of the International Tribunal on the Law of the Sea), which, in essence, impose obligations on the sponsoring State to introduce an appropriate regulatory framework to apply to the contractor.
-At the same time, other delegations, referring to the International Tribunal advisory opinion, recalled the importance of avoiding a situation in which "jurisdictions of convenience" are created as a result of the sponsorship regime, allowing unduly lenient regulation and supervision of contractors.
+Those who supported adhering to the "regulatory control approach" emphasized that the obligations of the sponsoring State are, by their nature, obligations of conduct (as reflected in the 2011 Advisory Opinion of the Seabed Disputes Chamber of ITLOS), which, in essence, impose obligations on the sponsoring State to introduce an appropriate regulatory framework to apply to the contractor.
+At the same time, other delegations referring to the ITLOS Advisory Opinion recalled the importance of avoiding a situation where "jurisdictions of convenience" are created as a result of the sponsorship regime, allowing unduly lenient regulation and supervision of contractors.
 This was described as a factor militating in favour of the "economic control approach".
-In response, it was pointed out that the supervision of contractors fundamentally remains the responsibility of the Authority, and in circumstances in which the Authority carries out its responsibility in accordance with robust regulations, lenient regulation and a competition between "jurisdictions of convenience" should be by definition impossible even if the "regulatory control approach" is followed.
+In response, it was pointed that the supervision of contractors fundamentally remains the responsibility of the Authority, and in circumstances where the Authority carries out its responsibility in accordance with robust regulations, lenient regulation and a competition between "jurisdictions of convenience" should be by definition impossible even if the "regulatory control approach" is followed.

-30. In concluding the meeting, the co-facilitators indicated that further intersessional work would continue on the topic, inviting all interested delegations to express their wish to participate to the secretariat.
+30. In concluding the meeting, the co-facilitators indicated that further intersessional work would continue on the topic, inviting all interested delegations to express their wish to participate to the Secretariat.